cloudfoundry-attic/health_manager/README.md

 and cancellation, quantization of long-running tasks to prevent EM Reactor loop blocking.

-### Expected State Provider
+### Desired State

-Provides the expected state of the application, e.g., whether the application was Started or Stopped, how many instances should be running, etc. This information comes from the Cloud Controller by way of http-based Bulk API, hence the concrete class is BulkBasedExpectedStateProvider.
+Provides the desired state of the application, e.g., whether the application was Started or Stopped, how many instances should be running, etc. This information comes from the Cloud Controller by way of http-based Bulk API.

 The Bulk API contains the state of the world as the Cloud Controller says it should be.
 This is a dump of the CCs database.
-It might differ from what the world actually looks like, and the Harmonizer will attempt to make the current state match this expected state.
+It might differ from what the world actually looks like, and the Harmonizer will attempt to make the current state match this desired state.

 ### Actual State